More email is now read on mobile (36%) than on a desktop (33%) or via webmail (31%), according to a study by Litmus.

 4.Allocate proper location of CTAs: The CTA or the call to action is an essential part of mobile email marketing.
 CTA triggers the readers to do what you want them to do.

-email for mobile5.
-Include incentives: A mobile user is usually multitasking, distracted and on the go.
+5. Include incentives: A mobile user is usually multitasking, distracted and on the go.
 So you need to present an email that is direct and unobtrusive.
 Include compelling offers and relevant information.
 No bidding round the bush.
 Use segmentation and targeting so that you can reach the right audience with the right information.
 According to e- Dialog, discounts and special offers via mobile messaging are the key drivers for mobile opt in among US consumers.

-6.Pay attention to the size
+6.Pay attention to the size:

 Here are some pointers on how you can do this: